slawvs/FootballTeamChooser/README.md

 In general , application is to help organiser manage every aspect of playing team game with friends.

 ## Demo
-Here is a working live demo :
+Here is a working live demo : http://www.teamchooser.pl/ or https://footballteamchooser.herokuapp.com/ .
+(need to wait few seconds for respond because of heroku server's limits)

 ## Technologies
 * JavaSE - version 1.8